embaldridge/grant-proposals/Postdoc-proposal.md

 ##Research objectives, methods, and significance
 ##Future directions/career development
 Independent researcher
-I have a chronic illness which limits my ability to pursue the traditional academic career path, or the traditional non-academic career path.
-Travel to conferences or workshops is no longer an option, I frequently don't leave my property for weeks/months, had to surrender driver's license, have periods of serious cognitive dysfunction, periods where I am reliant on a cane.  <!-- I really don't know how much to disclose.
-My inclination is to gloss over it personally, but I think from a cultural changing perspective that it could be valuable to fully disclose to indicate that I've got some really significant problems but am still doing research anyway -->  I've set up my workspace at home, and have finished up my dissertation working remotely in a different timezone from my advisor.
+I have a chronic illness which has seriously impacted my ability to function.
+Travel to conferences or workshops is extremely challenging, and for the majority of events, no longer an option, I frequently don't leave my property for weeks/months, had to surrender driver's license, have periods of serious cognitive dysfunction, periods where I am reliant on a mobility assistance device.  <!-- I really don't know how much to disclose.
+My inclination is to gloss over it personally, but I think from a cultural changing perspective that it could be valuable to fully disclose to indicate that I've got some really significant problems but am still doing research anyway -->  However, I am still able to remain an active researcher and am working to increase accessibility for chronically ill/disabled ecologists through computational tools, as well as a series of coping mechanism that I have developed to allow me to be as productive as possible with my condition.

 Career development
 Computational ecology skills, combined with data wrangling skills and open access data provide a way for me to continue doing science without institutional support.
 Working with Data and Software Carpentry to help spread the skills gives me a larger pool of potential collaborators, plus it allows me to be able to teach.